Hell's Wind Staff

-Hell's Wind Staff (released in the United Kingdom as Hell'z Windstaff or also known as The Dragon and the Tiger Kids.) is a 1979 Hong Kong martial arts film directed by Lu Chin-ku, and also written, produced, storied and directed by Tony Wong based in edition of a comic book 龍虎門 made in hong kong, starring Hwang Jang Lee, Meng Yuen-man, Mang Hoi and Kwan Yung-moon.
+Hell's Wind Staff (released in the United Kingdom as Hell'z Windstaff or also known as The Dragon and the Tiger Kids.) is a 1979 Hong Kong martial arts film directed by Lu Chin-ku, and also written, produced, and directed by Tony Wong based on an edition of the comic book Oriental Heroes (龍虎門).
+It stars Hwang Jang Lee, Meng Yuen-man, Mang Hoi and Kwan Yung-moon.

 Plot

 Two young kung fu experts are terrorized by an evil warlord whose weapon is known as the Hell's Wind Staff.
 With the aid of an old rival of the warlord, they train in the Dragon Hands and the Rowing Oar to face off against the deadly Hell's Wind Staff.